strangebuzz/cache-watcher/README.md

 ```

 💡 The sleep time is the parameter in milliseconds between two filesystem check.
-The lower it is the faster the cache will be refreshed but the higher the CPU will
+The lower it is, the faster the cache will be refreshed but the higher the CPU will
 be used.
-I found 30ms to be a good value for my MacMini 2018 (i7, 3,2gh) but you
+I found 30ms to be a good value for my MacMini 2018 (i7, 3,2gh, 16go) but
-probably want to find the best value for your system (with top or htop).
+you probably want to find the best value for your system (with top or htop).

 ## Todo

-- [ ] Apply the Symfony style for the console output -> issue #1
+- [ ] Apply the Symfony style for the console output #1
-- [ ] Add CI with Github actions
-- [ ] Add an option to display the watched file
+- [ ] Add an option to display the watched file #2
+- [ ] Add CI with Github actions #3
-- [ ] Allow to have an additional whitelist of custom files to watch
+- [ ] Allow to have an additional whitelist of custom files to watch #4
 - [ ] ...feel free to [create an issue](https://github.com/strangebuzz/sfcw/issues/new) 🙂.

 ## Notes

 I won't do a LIVE update like the Symfony binary.
 Please watch the repository to
 be notified of new releases.

+## Contributing

+Your are welcome.
+But don't forget that I want to keep this program very light
+with a unique feature.
+In fact, even it's very young it's almost "feature complete".

+## Fun fact

+When I developped `sfcw`, I played a lot with configuration files.
+One time I modified
+my `.env` file... and it turns out that when I refreshed the browser the page was
+"fast", like 50ms.
+I repeated the process several times, same result... 🤔 It took
+me some time to realize that a sfcw process was still running in the background!
+That's why I couldn't see the "slow" timer.
+That was it, I had my proof; it works!
+™ 😊

 ## License